 About me and my therapy practice

-My name is Alison and I am a professional counsellor based in my village home two miles from Ledbury, Herefordshire.
+My name is Alison and I am a BACP accredited counsellor based in my village home two miles from Ledbury, Herefordshire.
 I offer Person-centered, Integrative Counselling to young people, adults and couples in the quiet setting of my comfortable therapy room.

 Many people I work with are experiencing sadness, loss, depression, anxiety, relationship problems or the feelings carried on from unresolved experiences of the past which can threaten to overwhelm.
 Others may have a sense of dissatisfaction or unease with their present life, feeling that they would like to make changes but unsure what those changes need to be.
 By talking things through, many of my clients have gained fresh insight and a new way forward.

 Counselling offers you a safe, confidential place to talk and I am trained to listen carefully and non-judgmentally, helping you find a way forwards with anything that you may be finding painful, uncomfortable or confusing, or in times where there is loss of a sense of purpose and direction.